AU

 • Two international contractors, Respondents in an ICC arbitration in London initiated by a Middle Eastern State-owned company.
 The dispute concerned the development of a world-class medical facility in the Middle East.
 The law of the Claimant’s State applied.
 Over USD 3.7 billion was at stake.

 • Two African subsidiaries of an international mining and exploration company, Respondents in an ICC arbitration in London initiated by a South African contractor under a FIDIC contract.
-The dispute related to a mine expansion project in Sub-Saharan Africa.
+The dispute related to a mine expansion project in south east Africa.
 English law applied.

 • A French-German consortium in an ICC arbitration in Stockholm against a Finnish utility company.
 The dispute arose from an agreement for the construction of a nuclear power plant in Finland.
 Finnish law governed.
 Over EUR 6.1 billion was at stake.